technosophos/hello-helm/README.md

 - Your cluster must have a routable IP attached to the `brigade-gw` service
 - You must have an ACR created with type `Managed`
 - You need a clone of this repository
+- You need to configure a Slack incomming webhook.
+See [Slack-Notify](https://github.com/technosophos/slack-notify)

 ## Configuring ACR